 Further Research

-Sadly, most of the evidence uncovered to date is circumstantial, with documentary evidence in short supply.
+Sadly, most of the evidence uncovered to date in Ireland is circumstantial, with documentary evidence in short supply.
 Nonetheless, by referring to the Tithe Applotments of 1830, The Griffiths Valuation of 1852, various marriage certificates for his siblings, and books such as Samuel Lewis’s “A Topographical Dictionary of Ireland”, 1837, they have pieced together enough for a picture to emerge.

 Early days